yaodingyd/web-scraper/README.md

 ### Some thoughts
-This is a raw implementation of web scraping of site www.revolico.com.

 I'm using promise-based http calls to handle pipelining work.
 The current implementation is not pretty, but it can get job done.